Getting started with Zoom Phone (users)

 After setup, you can start making and receiving calls using Zoom Phone.
 Make calls using the dial pad or search through your internal, external or synced contacts.
 For incoming calls, you can decline a call to route it to your voicemail.

 Zoom Phone forwards all unanswered and declined inbound calls to your voicemail.
-You can use the Zoom desktop client, mobile app, or web portal to play and manage your voicemail messages.
+You can use the Zoom desktop client, mobile app, Zoom Web App, or web portal to play and manage your voicemail messages.

-After making, receiving, or recording calls, you can check your call history and recordings on the Zoom desktop client, mobile app, or web portal.
+After making, receiving, or recording calls, you can check your call history and recordings on the Zoom desktop client, mobile app, Zoom Web App, or web portal.

 Once you are familiar with Zoom Phone, use these features to further enhance your experience: